alaineman/PowerGrid/doc/BuildInstructions.md

 root directory.
 The QMake .pro file is also configured to place the resulting executable there, meaning that everything is put together automatically so that everything can be run from Qt Creator.

-Still in the “Build Steps” section, add another step.
-This time, choose “Make” as the type of build step.
+Still in the 'Build Steps' section, add another step.
+This time, choose 'Make' as the type of build step.
-In the field “Make arguments”, add “install”.
-This copies the dependencies for PowerGrid to the “dist” directory.
-If you only run the project from Qt Creator, you don’t need to do this (Qt Creator adds the Qt libraries to the PATH).
+In the field 'Make arguments'�, add 'install'�.
+This copies the dependencies for PowerGrid to the 'dist' directory.
+If you only run the project from Qt Creator, you don'�t need to do this (Qt Creator adds the Qt libraries to the PATH).
 However, by copying the dependencies, it is possible to run PowerGrid stand-alone.
-Please also consider the fact that the total size of the libraries can be over 200MB (depending on the specific platform/version of Qt), mainly due to the size of Qt’s Debug libraries.
-If you don’t have a lot of disk space to spare, it may not be useful to copy the libraries.
+Please also consider the fact that the total size of the libraries can be over 200MB (depending on the specific platform/version of Qt), mainly due to the size of Qt'�s Debug libraries.
+If you don'�t have a lot of disk space to spare, it may not be useful to copy the libraries.

-Now Qt Creator will call Apache Ant to build and create the loader jar file after ‘make’ finished building the PowerGrid application, ensuring that you always run the latest version of both the C++ client and the Java loader.
+Now Qt Creator will call Apache Ant to build and create the loader jar file after '�make'� finished building the PowerGrid application, ensuring that you always run the latest version of both the C++ client and the Java loader.